zackphilipps/mobile-boilerplate/docs/screencasts.md

 ## Running Grunt, BrowserSync, and Compiling SCSS and JavaScript

 Run `npm install` in the `assets/grunt/` directory from your command line to install all of the Node packages.
+Make sure to [change your proxied host](https://github.com/zackphilipps/scratch-theme/blob/master/assets/grunt/Gruntfile.js#L94) for BrowserSync.
 Once that's done, you can run `grunt` from the same directory to begin your automated workflow.

 **Update:** as of [v1.5.9](https://github.com/zackphilipps/scratch-theme/tree/v1.5.9), Gulp is also available.
 Run `npm install` and then `gulp` in the `assets/gulp/` directory.